Claude Code Plugins

 • Monitor, trace, and audit agent behavior in production

-• Secure agent observability with RBAC, process isolation, and compliance controls
+• Secure agent observability with RBAC and compliance controls

 • Create production-ready agentic applications